How to Cope on your First Day at a New Job

 Make sure you’re prepared and have all these ready for your first day.

 You also want to make sure you’re prepared for lunch!
-If you’re not sure what’s nearby your new job food wise then make sure you take a packed lunch on your first few days, before you get a chance to scope out the area.
+If you’re not sure what’s nearby your new job food wise then make sure you take a packed lunch on your first few days.

 Dress to Impress!